Claustre Affair

 The Claustre Affair was a hostage crisis during the First Chadian Civil War.
-Chadian rebels, calling themselves the Command Council of the Armed Forces of the North (CCFAN), led by Nakaza nationalist Hissène Habré kidnapped Françoise Claustre, a French archaeologist, Marc Combe, a worker in a French development organization in Chad, and Christoph Staewen, a German doctor.
+Chadian rebels, calling themselves the Command Council of the Armed Forces of the North (CCFAN), led by Hissène Habré kidnapped Françoise Claustre, a French archaeologist, Marc Combe, a worker in a French development organization in Chad, and Christoph Staewen, a German doctor.
 Although Combe escaped and Staewen was ransomed back by the West German government, the rebels demanded a ransom of 10 million francs for Mrs. Claustre and her husband Pierre, who was later also captured by the rebels.
 The case garnered international attention, with the French sending a negotiator who was later executed.
 Finally the French appealed to Muammar Gaddafi to free the hostages, which he then did.
 The affair showcased Libya's growing influence in Central Africa.

 Background

 Chad gained its independence from France in 1960, but the majority of French-educated Chadians came from the south of the country, so people from southern Chad had more power in the new government than the northerners.
 Although the French continued to hold on to the Borkou-Ennedi-Tibesti Prefecture, the northern part of Chad, until 1965, the lack of power for northern Chad escalated tensions between the two parts of the country.
 In 1966, a rebel group was formed, the Front for National Liberation of Chad, or FROLINAT, that began an insurgency in northern Chad against the post-independence government of François Tombalbaye.
 By 1967, the rebellion had spread to much of the country, particularly northern and eastern Chad.

-Like most of France's former colonies, Chad had signed a secret agreement with France allowing for French assistance in 'domestic maintenance of order,' which stated that Chad could request France to take direct military action against an internal rebellion.
+Like most of France's former colonies, Chad had signed a secret agreement with France allowing for French assistance in "domestic maintenance of order", which stated that Chad could request France to take direct military action against an internal rebellion.
 However, this also meant that the French gained command of all Chadian military forces for the duration of the suppression.

 By late 1969, the government had lost several important battles against FROLINAT, and appealed to French president Charles de Gaulle to crush the insurgents.
 DeGaulle approved the move to help the Chadian government, if they allowed France to set up a Mission de réforme administrative (MRA), headed by Pierre Claustre, to reform the Chadian government to stop a future uprising.
-Tombalbaye acceded to the request, and de Gaulle deployed 2800 troops and around 600 'advisors' to Chad.
+Tombalbaye acceded to the request, and de Gaulle deployed 2,800 troops and around 600 'advisors' to Chad.

 The French-led coalition managed to destroy most FROLINAT groups in an operation that took around 10,000 lives, but many rebel groups managed to survive, especially in the Borkou-Ennedi-Tibesti Region.
-In addition, the M.R.A. didn't complete its mission to change the government of Chad, essentially setting Chad up for another rebellion for the same reason as the original.
+In addition, the MRA did not complete its mission to change the government of Chad, essentially setting Chad up for another rebellion for the same reason as the original.